-Abishur is a keynote speaker who regularly shares his vision and thoughts about Next Geopolitics with audiences all over the world.
-Abishur brings depth, knowledge and experience, connecting dots and presenting ideas that leave audiences with insight about what’s happening and what’s to come.
+Abishur is a provocative, global speaker who has captivated audiences all over the world.
+Abishur brings depth, knowledge and experience, connecting dots and presenting ideas that leave audiences stunned about what’s happening and what’s to come.

-To learn more about the different themes Abishur can speak on, click here.
+To learn more about the different themes Abishur can speak on, contact him here.

 The global energy crisis has entered a new phase.
 Existing rules and alliances are in question.
 A new global battlefield has formed as countries make erratic and potentially dangerous decisions to keep their societies and economies stable.